Ecohackerfarm/powerplant/db/ReadMe.md

-The pfaf.json is data scraped from the media wiki of pfaf.org and is under: creative common share alike.
+The practicalplants.json is data scraped from the mediawiki of practicalplants.org and is under: creative common share alike.